Crown Jewels Analysis

 The overarching goal.
 The general goal of a CJA is to make the adversary’s job both more "difficult" (more costly and more time consuming—hence more "expensive") and more risky.

 Remember the supporting actors.
 Cyber assets that perform mission-critical functions are not the only crown jewels in a system.
-Any system components that have unmediated access to crown jewels, or provide protection for crown jewels, or enable crown jewels to perform their critical functions must themselves be considered for crown jewel status.
+Any system components that have unmediated access to crown jewels, or that provide protection for crown jewels, or that enable crown jewels to perform their critical functions must themselves be considered for crown jewel status.
 Identifying them requires an understanding of the system architecture and the overall system functions, and the analysis will not be complete unless this step is performed.
-Forthcoming guidance in the Defense Acquisition Guidebook will address this point in the section on Criticality Analyses for Program Protection Planning.
+The Defense Acquisition Guidebook provides additional guidance with a section devoted to Criticality Analysis for Program Protection .

 A life-cycle view of CJA.
 Figure 4 illustrates where CJAs might be performed at different points along a System Life Cycle (SLC) and describes the purposes they would serve.
 A CJA can be initiated at Milestone B and updated throughout the program, but it could certainly be started at a later phase if this analysis was not performed sooner.

-- Cyber Threat Susceptibility Assessment, Systems Engineering Guide.
+- Cyber Threat Susceptibility Assessment, MITRE Systems Engineering Guide, The MITRE Corporation.

-- Cyber Risk Remediation Analysis, Systems Engineering Guide.
+- Cyber Risk Remediation Analysis, MITRE Systems Engineering Guide, The MITRE Corporation.

-- Goldman, H., Building Secure, Resilient Architectures for Cyber Mission Assurance, The MITRE Corporation, October 2010.
+- Goldman, H., October 2010, Building Secure, Resilient Architectures for Cyber Mission Assurance, The MITRE Corporation.

-- Watters, J., Morrissey, S., Bodeau, D., and Powers, A., The Risk-to-Mission Assessment Process (RiskMAP): A Sensitivity Analysis and an Extension to Treat Confidentiality Issues, The MITRE Corporation, October 2009.
+- Watters, J., S. Morrissey, D. Bodeau, and S. Powers, October 2009, The Risk-to-Mission Assessment Process (RiskMAP): A Sensitivity Analysis and an Extension to Treat Confidentiality Issues, The MITRE Corporation.

 - MITRE Institute Course TSV-418, Crown Jewels Analysis Using Dependency Maps.

-- Bush, President George W., Critical Infrastructure Identification, Prioritization, and Protection.
+- Bush, President George W., December 2003, Critical Infrastructure Identification, Prioritization, and Protection.
 Homeland Security Presidential Directive/HSPD-7.
-The White House, December 2003.
+The White House, accessed September 14, 2017.

-- National Infrastructure Protection Plan, Department of Homeland Security, 2009.
+- National Infrastructure Protection Plan, 2009, Department of Homeland Security, accessed September 14, 2017.

-- DoD Policy and Responsibilities for Critical Infrastructure, DoD Directive 3020.40, Change 1.
-Department of Defense, July 2010.
+- Department of Defense, September 2012, DoD Policy and Responsibilities for Critical Infrastructure, DoD Directive 3020.40, Change 2.

-- Defense Critical Infrastructure Program (DCIP): DoD Mission-Based Critical Asset Identification Process (CAIP), DoD Manual 3020.45 V1.
-Department of Defense, October 2008.
+- Department of Defense, May 2010, Defense Critical Infrastructure Program (DCIP): DoD Mission-Based Critical Asset Identification Process (CAIP), DoD Manual 3020.45 V5.

-- Musman, S., Tanner, M., Temin, A., Elsaesser, E., Loren, L., "A Systems Engineering Approach for Crown Jewels Estimation and Mission Assurance Decision Making," Proceedings of the IEEE Symposium on Computational Intelligence in Cyber Security, Paris, France, April 11–15, 2011.
+- Musman, S., M. Tanner, A. Temin, E. Elsaesser, and L. Loren, 2011, "A Systems Engineering Approach for Crown Jewels Estimation and Mission Assurance Decision Making," Proceedings of the IEEE Symposium on Computational Intelligence in Cyber Security, Paris, France, April 11–15, 2011.